ibm-cloud-docs/watsonxdata/quick_start.md

 {: toc-services=""}
 {: toc-completion-time="20m"}

 When you log in to the {{site.data.keyword.lakehouse_full}} web console for the first time, you are presented with the quick start wizard.
-In this tutorial, you learn how to use the quick start wizard to configure the core components and get started with {{site.data.keyword.lakehouse_short}} in few minutes.
+In this tutorial, you learn how to use the quick start wizard to configure the core components and get started with {{site.data.keyword.lakehouse_short}} in a few minutes.
 {: shortdesc}

 The wizard guides you through the initial configuration process for the infrastructure components of {{site.data.keyword.lakehouse_short}}.